 To install a decent mirror on my road bike was a challenge though, especially with the integrated brake/shifters (brifters – STI levers) and drop handlebars.
 There are many mirrors on the market, but the majority of them are either too small or have way too much convex and distort the image.
 I even tried a helmet mirror, but that took some practice to manoeuvre and every time I took my helmet off, the damn thing would get knocked out of kilter.
 I did manage to fit a mirror to the end of the drop handlebar and it sufficed, but either my arm seemed to be always in the way, or my knee might hit it at times; generally it was not a easy glance, so it was just not perfect and I missed the clarity and size of the Mirrycle brand of mirrors that I use on all my other bikes.

 Then I saw on Mirrycle’s web site that they had a mirror that would fit my model of brifters, and would allow installation in higher position leaving the mirror very easy to glance at and scan…

 So I ordered one online and a few days later installed it.
 Very ingenious mounting bracket and super easy to install.
 Wow, it’s nice to have a decent view rearwards again and no head movements required, just a quick glance.
 Nice and stable and the lens is the same quality as Mirrycle uses on their other products.

 Ultimately, I’m very happy with this simple upgrade to my safety and enhancement to my vision.
-Available from the Amazon for the very reasonable price of US$20.
+Available from many local bike shops and online from Amazon.